 Effective Date: December 23, 2008

 a.
 It is NASA's policy, consistent with statutory requirements, to promote the transfer and commercial utilization of inventions arising from NASA-supported research or development in which NASA has an ownership interest by the licensing of such inventions.
-In accordance with Section 621 of the NASA Authorization Act of 2005 (Public Law 109-155), NASA, through the Innovative Partnership Program, shall implement a technology transfer program that places at least as much emphasis on encouraging the transfer of NASA technology to the private sector as on encouraging the use of private sector technology by NASA.
-This program shall be maintained in a manner that provides clear benefits for the Agency, the domestic economy, and the research community.
+Accordingly, NASA maintains a Technology Transfer Program that ensures Agency processes are in place to protect intellectual property and transfer these assets in a manner that provides clear benefits for the Agency, the domestic economy, and the research community.
+A key element of this activity is the licensing of NASA inventions.

 b.
-The following principles shall be applied to accomplish the policy objectives set forth above:
+The following principles will be applied to accomplish the policy objectives set forth above:

 (1) Pursuant to 35 U.S.C.
-207, Federal agencies are authorized to grant exclusive, partially exclusive, or nonexclusive licenses on Federally owned inventions.
+207, "Domestic and Foreign Protection of Federally Owned Inventions," Federal agencies are authorized to grant exclusive, partially exclusive, or nonexclusive licenses on Federally owned inventions.
 The term "invention" means any invention or discovery which is or may be patentable or otherwise protectable under Title 35 U.S.C., or any novel variety of plant which is or may be protectable under the Plant Variety Protection Act.

 (2) No license will be granted to a potential licensee who has not provided NASA with a plan for development and/or marketing of the invention at issue.